jianzhi-1/math-ucb/fa21-70/README.md

 - An **Eulerian tour** is an Eulerian walk that is closed.
 - A graph is **planar** if it can be drawn on a plane without edges crossing.
 - A **connected component** is a *maximal* set of connected vertices
+- A **Hamiltonian tour** is a path that visits each vertex exactly once.

 ##### Theorems and Lemmas
 - (Euler's Theorem) An undirected graph *G* has an Eulerian tour iff all vertices have even degrees.